 The crop removes large quantity of plant nutrients from the soil.
 Therefore, manures such as compost or farmyard manures, Phosphorous, Potash and Nitrogen fertilizers are used for soil amelioration (WorldJute.Com, 2002).
 The use of green manure has been reported to give better crop performance than chemical fertilizers as a result of the inherent low fertility (especially low organic matter - OM) status of most Savannah soils which results in poor crop productivity (Sambo et al., 2013).
 However, there is need to determine the rate of application of the organic soil amendments which is in turn dependent on the nutrient composition of the manure, the fertility status of the soil as well as other agronomic practices such as plant spacing (Garjila et al., 2017).
 But, there is paucity of information on utilization and application rates of different sources of manures as fertilizer and improved agronomic practices for enhanced jute production for fibre production in Nigeria (Enwezor et al., 1989; Maity et al., 2012; Naim et al., 2015).

-Indeed, one key to soil fertility maintenance is regular recycling of organic wastes in the soil (Madhu et al., 2018); which helps in maintaining soil OM and enhances crop yields in a sustainable manner (Sambo et al., 2013, Garjila et al., 2017).
+Indeed, one key to soil fertility maintenance is regular recycling of organic wastes in the soil (Madhu et al., 2018); which helps in maintaining soil organic matter and enhances crop yields in a sustainable manner (Sambo et al., 2013, Garjila et al., 2017).

 Hence, this work was undertaken with the aim of evaluating the performance of Jute mallow (Corchorus olitorius) under different intra-row spacing and application of different organic manure types.